theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

   </div>
 </div>

 These two quotes for me express something about learning that still feels very relevant in todays world: Confucius connects learning with practice and with joy.
 Aristotle, on the other hand states that we learn certain things by doing them.
-The common element is this: Learning is not simply about the retention of knowledge.
-It is something to return to, work with, try out, and slowly becoming more capable through that process.
+The common element is this: Learning is something to return to, work with, try out, and slowly becoming more capable through that process.

 In the framework below, I show Confucius and Aristotle as the phlosophical basis.
 Kant adds the courage to use one’s own understanding; Seneca's famous quote reminds me that we don't learn for school, but for life.